ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 ## Why use DR Automation?
 {: #why-use-dr-automation}

+DR Automation for Power Virtual Server is a service that automates disaster recovery for workloads running on IBM Power Virtual Server, ensuring minimal downtime and fast failover.

 “If a site failure occurs in an IBM Power Virtual Server environment, how are my virtual machines and applications recovered without manual intervention?”